Two High Court judges' terms to be extended

 Justice Tan was presented with the Public Administration Medal (Gold) in 2003 and Public Administration Medal (Gold Bar) in 2011.

-He is currently chairman of the expert panel of the Singapore Management University's Pro Bono Centre.
+He is currently chairman of the expert panel of Singapore Management University's Pro Bono Centre.

 His areas of speciality include banking and complex commercial cases, as well as tort claims, public law and judicial review matters.

-With the two re-appointments, the Supreme Court will have a total of 20 judges (including Chief Justice and four judges of appeal), seven judicial commissioners, four senior judges and 16 international judges.
+With the two reappointments, the Supreme Court will have a total of 20 judges - including the Chief Justice and four judges of appeal - seven judicial commissioners, four senior judges and 16 international judges.